Ninja3God/ExChange/README.md

 # Ex Change

 A web app to get a real time chat application which helps to bring buyers and sellers together to exchange goods.
-This application uses  authentication using passport.JS implemented blocking user adding user using mongoose.JS

 ### Installation